-This course will teach students to become proficient in the use of canoes on both flat and white water, focusing on stroke technique, capsize drills and river rescue.
+This course is divided into two areas of study: Canoeing and Mountain Biking.
+During this course students become proficient in the use of canoes on both flat and white water, focusing on stroke technique, capsize drills and river rescue.
 Students will also gain competency in camp craft and stove cooking and have an opportunity to use these skills to participate in an overnight canoeing camp on the Blackwood River.
+This course will also teach students to become proficient in the use of mountain bikes on off-road terrain and develop an understanding of bike maintenance.
+Students will also gain competency in camp craft and stove cooking and have an opportunity to use these skills to participate in a mountain biking camp in the southwest region.